 Thermal Barriers is a long and diverse subject.
 They can be made from anything fibrous.
 A simple thermal barrier may consist of the use of a combination of wood substrate and cloth material.

 Ex.
 Spray or soak cotton strips to wrap around header pipes where the most extreme heat emanates from under the hood.
-Some have used soaked cotton as a thermal battier under the hood itself.
-Also can be used on wood that is sprayed, brushed on or soaked then layered with treated cotton material.
+Some have used soaked cotton as a thermal barrier under the hood itself.
+Also can be used on wood that is sprayed, brushed on, or soaked then layered with treated cotton material.

 The use of No Fire Technology’s proprietary compound AB-238 will significantly retard fire from igniting and mitigate thermal heat transfer for unprecedented levels of time.